viaacode/hello-viaa/openshift/README.md

 ### Routing:

-This is done outside of Openshift.
-To see if the app works look at the pod created by the deployment config and check the logs.
-The liveness probe should trigger the logging of 'Hello ...'.
+This is done outside of Openshift (ask devops teams).
+To see if the app works you can create a temporary route to the service in Openshift and visit the url.